A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Introduction

 \subsection{Major Contributions}

-Our main contribution is to show that a single neural network model, without any specialized fine-tuning, can automatically solve problems across six MIT Mathematics courses and one Columbia University course (listed in Table \ref{tab:dataset-examples}) with perfect accuracy in seconds per problem.
-The vast majority of problems require minor or no modifications to provide contextual information (e.g., such as the mathematics topic), and can be automatically applied.
-The neural network outputs an executable program that answers the problem and visualizes the result, if applicable.Furthermore, our method can grade and generate new problems that are nearly indistinguishable from expert written problems.
+Our main contribution, as shown in Figure \ref{fig:few-shot}, is demonstrating that a single neural network model, OpenAI Codex, automatically solves $81\%$ of randomly selected university-level mathematics problems (from six MIT mathematics courses and one Columbia University course) by using program synthesis and few-shot learning.
+We also automatically explain the solutions and generate new questions, a process requiring only seconds per problem.
+The courses are listed in Table \ref{tab:dataset-examples}.
+We randomly sample 25 questions per course, and the problems are solved as-is or with minor contextual information that is automatically applied.
+The neural network outputs an executable program that answers the problem when prompted with the question.
+Furthermore, our method explains the solutions and generates new problems nearly indistinguishable from human-written problems.

-In addition, our methods increase the solution accuracy on the MATH benchmark \cite{MATH} from $6.9-8.8\%$ using state-of-the-art methods to $100\%$ accuracy.
-The MATH benchmark measures the mathematical problem-solving ability of neural network models using challenging problems sourced from high school math competitions, such as the AMC 10\footnote{American Mathematics Competitions}, AMC 12, and AIME\footnote{American Invitational Mathematics Examination}.
+This methodology increases the solution accuracy on the MATH benchmark \cite{MATH} from $8.8\%$ accuracy using previous state-of-the-art methods to $81.1\%$ accuracy using automatic few-shot learning.
+The MATH benchmark measures the mathematical problem-solving ability of neural network models with challenging problems sourced from high school math competitions, such as the AMC 10\footnote{American Mathematics Competitions}, AMC 12, and AIME\footnote{American Invitational Mathematics Examination}.

-Finally, the methods we propose are simple and broadly applicable.
-The first is to use a Transformer model pre-trained on text \emph{and fine-tuned on code}, so that it can be used to synthesize programmatic solutions.
-In our work, we use Open AI Codex \cite{chen2021evaluating}.
-The second is to add contextual information about the problem (e.g., the topic, general domain knowledge, desired libraries to use) that any student in the course is aware of, but that must be explicitly given to the model.
+The methods we propose are simple and broadly applicable.
+The first is using a transformer model pre-trained on text \emph{and fine-tuned on code} so that it is adept at synthesizing programmatic solutions.
+The second is to use zero-shot learning of the questions as-is or automatically added contextual information about the problem or program.
+The third is to use few-shot learning based on question--code pairs of similar questions that have been solved, found by using the cosine similarity of the question embeddings.